chtheodoro/habfuzz/paper/paper.md

 ---
-title: 'Habfuzz: a FORTRAN tool to calculate the instream hydraulic habitat suitability based on fuzzy logic'
+title: 'Habfuzz: a Fortran tool to calculate the instream hydraulic habitat suitability based on fuzzy logic'
 tags:
   - Fortran
   - habitat